About the Digital World Research Centre

 Current research themes

 The work of the centre is organized around what we call reference domains.
 These are domains of everyday life or professional practice involving a sociotechnical system of media use (Frohlich & Sarvas 2011).
 Furthermore, we target domains of societal relevance in order to maximize the impact of our research.
-We are currently exploring six thematic areas as shown below.
+We are currently exploring eight thematic areas as shown below.